sharetribe/flex-docs/src/docs/operator-guides/migrating-from-outside-sharetribe/index.md

 be mapped to existing resource ids, because the final resource id is not created based on the import id.
 In other words, if e.g. your test marketplace already has data rows, you cannot reference those rows from the Intermediary file by the import ids.
-This means that all the data being referenced needs to be in the same Intermediary file.

 If you are not generating data by hand, it is recommended that you use the 2 element form of the id tuple.
 This means that you use unique